 Through September 30, 2015, when the Bulgarian-American Enterprise Fund dissolved and its board disbanded, the Fund and the America for Bulgaria Foundation had five directors in common.
 As of September 30, 2015, the current President of the Foundation was appointed to act as the authorized representative of the Fund during its liquidation period.
-The President of the Foundation served in this role throughout 2017 and 2016 and will continue to do so until final liquidation which is expected to be completed on September 30, 2018.
+The President of the Foundation served in this role throughout 2017 and through September 30, 2018 when the fund was finally dissolved.

-Members of the Board of Muzeiko Foundation are part of America for Bulgaria Foundation's management in 2017 and 2016.
+Certain members of the Board of Muzeiko Foundation are part of America for Bulgaria Foundation's management in 2018 and 2017.